NtiyisoN/dailygame/goals.md

 Goals for version "0.4":
-1. (mmorpg-parody) Arbitrarily restrict the player from doing actions, so they can only do a few things per day.
-(Stamina?)
-2. (mmorpg-parody) Arbitrarily demand to wait some time when upgrading anything. (maybe this should be optional? or some funny mechanic, in which you can spend money to hasten the process)
-3. (mmorpg-parody) Arbitrarily restrict the player's capacity to carry money, so that they have to upgrade their vault.
+1.  (mmorpg-parody) Arbitrarily restrict the player's capacity to carry money, so that they have to upgrade their vault.
 This will be a yet another money/time sink!
-3.1.
+1.1.
 Helper function: display how long it will take to fill your vault.
+2. Player must pay money to level up

+Goals for version "0.5": (update-name "RealTime")
+1.  (technical) cleaner system for handling elapsed time between sessions.
+2.  (mmorpg-parody) Arbitrarily restrict the player from doing actions, so they can only do a few things per day.
+(Stamina?)
+3.  (mmorpg-parody) Arbitrarily demand to wait some time when upgrading anything. (maybe this should be optional? or some funny mechanic, in which you can spend money to hasten the process)

 Required for version "1.0":